-Our team of customer service and technology experts is setting out to build the next generation of customer service software.
-Our goal is to give you the tools you need to delight your customers at enterprise scale.Stay informed of our progress Right
+Our team of customer service and technology experts is building the next generation of customer service software—giving you the tools you need to delight your customers at enterprise scale.Stay informed of our progress Right

 Jonathan DaweVP Engineering